h2oai/h2o-3/h2o-docs/src/product/data-science/stacked-ensembles.rst

 -  **How do I save ensemble models?**

-  Currently, there is no support for saving ensembles, but this will be addressed in the next release.  `Binary save/load <https://0xdata.atlassian.net/browse/PUBDEV-3970>`__ as as well as `MOJO support <https://0xdata.atlassian.net/browse/PUBDEV-3877>`__ is planned for Stacked Ensemble models.
-(More accurately, you can currently save an ensemble as a binary model, but there may be issues when loading it back in.)
+  H2O now supports saving and loading ensemble models.
+(Refer to `PUBDEV-3970 <https://0xdata.atlassian.net/browse/PUBDEV-3970>`__ for more information.)
+The steps are the same as those described in the `Saving and Loading a Model <../save-and-load-model.html>`__ section.
+Note that MOJO support is planned for Stacked Ensemble models in a future release.
+(See `PUBDEV-3877 <https://0xdata.atlassian.net/browse/PUBDEV-3877>`__.)

 -  **Will an stacked ensemble always perform better than a single model?**